Arnav400/Arnav400/README.md

 - LinkedIn: [in/arnavsen2468](https://in.linkedin.com/in/arnavsen2468)

 ## ⚡ Fun Fact
-You will never see me and Batman in the same room.
+- You will never see me and Batman in the same room.
-I drink a lot of black coffee, enjoy watching trees (seriously), and believe that clarity in code — like in life — is underrated.
+- I like black coffee, enjoy watching trees (seriously), and believe that clarity in code — like in life — is underrated.

 ---